charlesity/CollabActiveLearners/README.md

 # Collaborative Active Learner

-refer to requirement.txt for list of dependables
+refer to requirement.txt for list of dependencies